CalebSkinner1/MarchMadnessBracket/README.md

 the files in First Stage Boosting.R.
 I bootstrap the training data 500 times to produce more realistic probabilities of inclusion and final seed estimates.

+Unfortunately, Kaggle does not regularly update their data.
+In future years, the goal is to convert this page to a rudimentary website and regularly scrape the values from a website that does update the rankings and records.

 ## Final Report

 This report is the three-page report I submitted in my Data Science II class.
 The code is located in the qmd file.